 Film Finishing Fund recipients’ films have won many major awards including Emmy and Academy Awards, and have screened at festivals worldwide including Sundance, Toronto, South by Southwest, LA Film Festival, Vancouver, AFI Fest, Tribeca, San Francisco, Montreal, Berlin, Avignon, Dubai, and Chicago.
 They have aired nationally on HBO, PBS (“Frontline” and “POV”), OWN (The Oprah Winfrey Network), Showtime, and internationally on various European, Asian, and Australian television channels.

 In order to apply for a FFF grant, a filmmaker must have completed at least 90% of principal photography and a have a rough cut at the time of application.
 For specific application requirements, please follow the link and refer to the application.
 The program funds filmmakers working in both short and long formats in all genres—narrative, documentary, educational, animated and experimental.
-You do not have to be a Women In Film member to apply for the FFF, and we encourage applications from around the world.
-Please note that student projects are not eligible to receive Film Finishing Funds.

 The FFF is run by experienced industry professionals who have an eye for spotting talent and potential.
 For more information, contact Morgan Green at email@example.com